spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.md

 ## NotUnique:TransferName

 Transfer names must be unique on the project level.
+This ensures that there are no conflicts with core transfers that may be introduced in future.
 For an example of the issue and how to solve it, see the following sections.
-Usage of this rule will guaranty that your transfers won't conflict with the transfers that appear in Spryker core in the future.

 ### Example of error in the Evaluator output: Transfer name is not unique